Kacper-Lubisz/L1-1st-Project/README.md

 Ideally, you should be able to instantiate a p5 sketch solely containing the reusable component.
 The best conceivable implementation of this that matches the marking criteria of using ECMA 6 classes is to make components inherit from p5.
-This is in fact problematic because p5 isn't an ESMA 6 class.
+This is in fact problematic not because p5 isn't an ESMA 6 class.

 For clarity, I am describing the issues with this example,
 ```javascript